dfelinto/blender-manual/manual/render/output/properties/stereoscopy/usage.rst

    Viewport stereo 3D settings.

 Cameras
-   When working with the Stereo 3D Views setup, you can inspect what each individual generated camera is looking or the combined result of them.
+   When working with the Stereo 3D Viewports setup, you can inspect what each individual generated camera is looking or the combined result of them.
    In the Multi-View mode you can see the combined result of the left and right cameras (when available) or the current selected camera.